Phase transitions and gravitational waves in a non-abelian vector dark matter scenario: Testing the model

 The thermal corrections also affect the longitudinal components of the gauge bosons.
 The mass of the $W_L$ is simply obtained by shifting $m_W^2(\phi)$ with the Debye mass $\Pi_{W_L} T^2 = \frac{11}{6} g^2 T^2$, while those of the neutral EW bosons, $Z_L$ and $\gamma_L$, are given by

 with

-These relations above are obtained from the diagonalisation of the thermally-corrected mass matrix of the $(W_3, B)$ gauge fields.
+These relations above are obtained from the diagonalisation of the thermally corrected mass matrix of the $(W_3, B)$ gauge fields.
 Finally, the contribution to the longitudinal part of the dark gauge boson $V_{D_L}$ is $\Pi_{V_{D_L}} T^2 = \frac{5}{6}g_D^2T^2$~\cite{Baldes:2018emh}.